 3. Yet the God of the Old Testament does not cast anyone into hell

 God does not cast wicked people into hell at any time out of a desire to maintain his power.
 People’s arms cannot be strong when God rises against them.
 The strongest among them have no strength to resist Him, nor can they escape from His hands.
 God can not only cast wicked men into hell, but He can do it with ease.
-Sometimes an earthly prince finds great difficulty in subduing a rebel who has found a way to strengthen himself and has made himself strong by the numbers of his followers.
+Sometimes an earthly prince finds great difficulty subduing a rebel who has found a way to strengthen himself and has made himself strong by the number of his followers.

 - It is almost impossible to read the Bible from cover to cover and not notice the discrepancy between the picture of God in the Old Testament and the New Testament.

-- In the time of the Church Fathers, Marcion (85-160 AD) a Christian bishop, heavily influenced by Gnosticism, said that Yahweh, the Creator God of the Old Testament, is not the same as God the Father and God the Son of the New Testament, but is a lower-order being.
-Consequently, Marcion proposed the removal from the New Testament of any influence of the Jewish God, because, he said, this Creator is evil.
+- In the time of the Church Fathers, Marcion (85-160 AD), a Christian bishop heavily influenced by Gnosticism, said that Yahweh, the Creator God of the Old Testament, is not the same as God the Father and God the Son of the New Testament, but is a lower-order being.
+Consequently, Marcion proposed the removal from the New Testament of any influence of the Jewish God because, he said, this Creator is evil.

 The Old Testament can be difficult to understand.
 Parts of it are riddled with plagues, conflicts, and people who should have known they were committing heinous acts.
 God frequently appears enraged.
-He imposes hundreds of rules on Israel’s citizens, some of which make little sense, others are severe, and all of them are tedious.
+He imposes hundreds of rules on Israel’s citizens, some of which make little sense, others are severe, and all are tedious.
 When the Jews transgress these laws, God punishes them by sending punishments that result in many deaths.